CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 .

 ```
+## Links

+As mentioned above, links between features are realised and stored explicitly.
+See this explanation of the [schema for link statements](link-statements.md).

 ## Application schemas

 An [Application Schema](https://www.iso.org/standard/59193.html) is a data model designed to support the functional requirements of a particular application.